 Like any other technology, IoT is not free from concerns.
-The industries that have been using IoT are concerned about the security.
+The industries that have been using IoT are concerned about security.
 At present, consumers making use of IoT are less.
-But, with time, the numbers are expected to rise and therefore a solid and cost effective system is required.
+But with time the numbers are expected to, rise and therefore a solid and cost-effective system is required.

 How Java Addresses These Concerns?

 - Java application development is the most popularly offered service because customization is easy in Java.
-This means that client requirements can be accommodated easily and the developer would not have to spend a lot of time.
+It means that client requirements can accommodate easily and the developer would not have to spend a lot of time.

 - The experienced Java professionals are available in abundance because Java is a renowned programming language and professionals understand its value.
 The services rendered by Java professionals are cost-effective.